 As a city on the southeastern border of Guizhou, Congjiang is not only a major route between Guangxi province to the east and Guiyang to the northwest.
 It is also a transport hub for the ethnic minority villages in southeastern Guizhou.

-About 7.5 kilometers from Congjiang, there’s a place called Biasha, a small Miao village that is rarely touched by modernity.
-The local people seldom leave the village with only an exception of selling firewood and or going to a fair.
-People there, both men and women, are still in their traditional costumes.
-The women’s costume closely resembles that of nearby Miao villages.
-Interestingly, the men’s costume consists of a dark blue button-front shirt and wide-legged trousers, often described as a samurai’s outfit.
-The men’s hairstyle there remains their own uniqueness as time advances, with most of their hair short, and a long ponytail tied in a knot on top.
-With a knife and a spear wherever they go, the men mainly make a living by hunting.
+About 7.5 kilometers away from Congjiang, there’s a place called Biasha, also known as a small Miao village rarely influenced by modernity.
+The local people seldom leave the village with exception to selling firewood or going to a fair.
+People there, both men and women, still dress in traditional costumes.
+The women’s costumes closely resembles that of nearby Miao villages.
+Most interesting is that the men’s costume consists of a dark blue button-down shirt and wide-legged trousers, often similar to that of a samurai’s outfit.
+The men’s hairstyle remain unique as time goes on, with most of their hair short, and a long ponytail tied in a knot on top.
+With a knife and a spear where they go, men mainly make a living by hunting.